ivanng17/EECS-1710-Labs/Exercise02/readme.txt

-Hold left click to draw.
+Hold left click to speed up the animations.

 The program randomly decides when to spawn a tree and cloud after they go off screen.